...First Do No Harm

+The film aired on ABC on February 16, 1997.
+Streep's performance was nominated for an Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie, a Golden Globe Award for Best Actress – Miniseries or Television Film and in the Satellite Award for Best Actress – Miniseries or TV Film.
+Beckett was nominated for the Humanitas Prize (90 minute category).
+Adkins won a Young Artist Award for his performance.

 Plot

 The film tells a story in the life of a Midwestern family, the Reimullers.
-Lori (played by Meryl Streep) is the mother of three children, and the wife of Dave (Fred Ward), a truck driver.
-The family are presented as happy, normal and comfortable financially: they have just bought a horse and are planning a holiday to Hawaii.
-Then the youngest son, Robbie (Seth Adkins), has a sudden unexplained fall at school.
+Lori is the mother of three children, and the wife of Dave, a truck driver.
+The family is presented as happy, normal, and comfortable financially: they have just bought a horse and are planning a holiday to Hawaii.
+Then the youngest son, Robbie, has a sudden unexplained fall at school.
 A short while later, he has another unprovoked fall while playing with his brother, and is seen having a convulsive seizure.
-Robbie is taken to the hospital where a number of procedures are performed: a CT scan, a lumbar puncture, an electroencephalogram (EEG) and blood tests.
+Robbie is taken to the hospital where several procedures are performed: a CT scan, a lumbar puncture, an electroencephalogram (EEG) and blood tests.
 No cause is found but the two falls are regarded as epileptic seizures and the child is diagnosed with epilepsy.

 Robbie is started on phenobarbital, an old anticonvulsant drug with well-known side effects including cognitive impairment and behavior problems.
-The latter cause the child to run berserk through the house, leading to injury.
+The latter causes the child to run berserk through the house, leading to injury.
 Lori urgently phones the physician to request a change of medication.
 It is changed to phenytoin (Dilantin) but the dose of phenobarbital must be tapered slowly, causing frustration.
 Later, the drug carbamazepine (Tegretol) is added.

 Meanwhile, the Reimullers discover that their health insurance is invalid and their treatment is transferred from private to county hospital.
-In an attempt to pay the medical bills, Dave takes on more dangerous truck loads and works long hours.
+In an attempt to pay the medical bills, Dave takes on more dangerous truckloads and works long hours.
 Family tensions reach a head when the children realize the holiday is not going to happen and a foreclosure notice is posted on the house.

 Robbie's epilepsy gets worse, and he develops a serious rash known as Stevens–Johnson syndrome as a side effect of the medication.
-He is admitted to hospital where his padded cot is designed to prevent him escaping.
+He is admitted to the hospital where his padded cot is designed to prevent him escaping.
 The parents fear he may become a "vegetable" and are losing hope.
 At one point, Robbie goes into status epilepticus (a continuous convulsive seizure that must be stopped as a medical emergency).
 Increasing doses of diazepam (Valium) are given intravenously to no effect.
 Eventually, paraldehyde is given rectally.
 This drug is described as having possibly fatal side effects and is seen dramatically melting a plastic cup (a glass syringe is required).